 Beautiful Christmas trees along the road

-Indianapolis covers about the same area as Moscow, there is the same ring road around the city.
+Indianapolis occupies approximately the same area as Moscow and has the same ring road around the city.
 And of course my first expectation was to see something similar to the Russian capital - urban heaps and industrial zones.
 And what appeared before me?
 That's right, a fairy tale!
-A friend of mine said that his city is one of the cleanest in the United States, despite the large amount of manufacturing around.
-I doubted.
-And the friend did not lie at all, he is absolutely right.
-Maybe they don't wash the asphalt here with shampoo, but they keep an eye on the cleanliness.
-You can see this even from my photo from Indianapolis.
+My friend said that his city is one of the cleanest in the USA, despite a large number of production around.
+I doubted it.
+And my friend didn’t lie at all, he’s absolutely right.
+Maybe they don’t wash the asphalt with shampoo here, but they keep an eye on cleanliness.
+You can even see this from my photos from Indianapolis.

 I don't know if modern Indianapolis can be divided into two parts - the central high-rise and the rest.
-I don't think it will be fair.
-Indeed, in the center of the city it is so cozy that almost tears welling up in my eyes.
-And the Park by the River White, where most of the museums are concentrated, is another story altogether!
-The White River was once intended for navigation, but this project failed, but the residents of the city got a beautiful canal, which is a pleasure to walk by.
+I don't think this will be fair.
+After all, it’s so cozy in the city center that it almost brings tears to your eyes.
+And the White River Park, where most of the museums are located, is a completely different story!
+The White River was once intended for navigation, but this project failed, but the residents of the city got a beautiful canal along which it is pleasant to stroll.

-You can take a walk along the canal here with pleasure.
+You can enjoy strolling along the canal here.

-Just imagine: you are walking in the center of a modern city, and suddenly geese cross your way ...
-They are very serious geese!
+Just imagine: you are walking in the center modern city, and suddenly geese cross your path...
+Very serious geese!

 Geese in the city